Germain Bapst: Historian

-In 1887, Bapst was awarded the Prix Marcelin Guérin, the Prix Thérouanne in 1889, the Prix Thiers in 1895, and the Legion of Honour on 29 October 1889.
-His firm, Bapst & Falize, exhibited at the 1889 Paris Exposition, showcasing various pieces in the French jewelry section.

-In 1889, he released the "History of the Crown Jewels of France" (Histoire des joyaux de la couronne de France).
+In 1889, he released the "History of the Crown Jewels of France".
 With inspiration from his family's historical documents and state archives, Bapst planned to write an extensive account of the French crown jewels, covering their assembly by Francis I of France in 1530 right through to their partial sale by the state in the 19th century.
-The book was enriched with 50 detailed engravings.
+The book was supported with 50 detailed engravings.
 Bapst also published a work in 1892 titled "French Goldsmithing at the Court of Portugal in the 18th century".

-Germain's business partnership with Lucien Falize came to an end in 1892.
-Following this, he became director of the French periodical La Revue contemporaine from 1892 to 1893.
+He became director of the French periodical La Revue contemporaine from 1892 to 1893.
 By that time, he was serving as a member of the Board of Directors of the Union Centrale des Arts Décoratifs.
 He was also a part of the organizing committee for the Fine Arts section of the 1892 Exhibition of Women's Arts (Exposition des Arts de la Femme).

 Bapst was involved in the 1895 Historical and Military Exhibition of the Revolution and the Empire, writing the preface for the exhibition catalogue.
 He eventually curated an attraction for the Paris Exhibition of 1900, dedicated to the military history of land and naval forces.
 This was segmented into an art section with paintings and busts, and a historical section featuring flags, weapons, uniforms, and other military equipment.
-For the Irish International Exhibition of 1907, he lent two volumes of the "Works of M. Viscount De Chateaubriand" (Melanges de M. de Chateaubriand).
+For the Irish International Exhibition of 1907, he lent two volumes of the "Works of M. Viscount De Chateaubriand".
 They had been in Napoleon's possession while in exile at St. Helena.
 Along with the volumes, various Napoleonic relics, including portraits, engravings, and prints, were exhibited.